 How to track project data in a centralized way?

-Trespassing this information to a software tool, such as Jira, is possible by adding the Profields app to your Jira, that way storing this information will be an easy cake.
+Trespassing this information to a software tool, such as Jira, is possible by adding Projectrak (formerly Profields) to your Jira, that way storing this information will be an easy cake.

-As data is the basis of any project tracking, the project fields are the base of Profields.
-In the following screen capture of Profields for Jira you can see how to organize this information:
+As data is the basis of any project tracking, the project fields are the base of Projectrak.
+In the following screen capture of Projectrak for Jira you can see how to organize this information:

-Profields' project fields show the types of project data should be tracked in Jira: objectives and subjective.
+The project fields Projectrak (previously Profields) brings to Jira, show the types of project data should be tracked.

 If you are looking to create total fields, it's also possible with this solution.
 They can be created through Groovy and Script type fields.
 In future publications, we will offer you details on how you can achieve this.